PirminP/playground-functions/README.md

 ### This project consists of creating functions to facilitate the management of a zoo.
 * Designed by using JavaScript
+* The devoloped functions and zoo data can be found in src folder

 ## Description of created functions:
 `getSpeciesByIds`: receives one or more ids to search for animal species by id and returns an `array` containing all species of input parameter ids.

 `getAnimalsOlderThan`: receives a species name & minimal age and returns a `boolean` verifying if all animals of this species have a certrain minimal age

-`getEmployeeByName`: receives an employee name to search for first or last name and returns an `object` of this employee
+`getEmployeeByName`: receives an employee name to search for first or last name and returns a `object` of this employee

 `getRelatedEmployees`: seperated in two functions (best practices).
 First function `isManager` verifies if employee is manager or not by receiving an id and return a `boolean`, true or false.\
 Function `getRelatedEmployees` uses this function to validate two conditions:\